Claude Project Instructions Ignored: Why & How to Fix

 My question now is ...

-Most recent + most specific = highest priority for the model.
+Most recent plus most specific equals highest priority for the model.
+This is the single most effective fix for drift in long chats.

 Your last response contained emoji.
 Confirm you saw the rule